wisnuc/appifi/docpress/docs/fruitmix/xstat.md

 ### readTimeStamp

-// TODO ?? should this function provide a uuid?
+// TODO ?? should this function provide a uuid? seems yes, if all operation is applied to a node with known uuid

 A convenience function, returning `mtime` of given file or folders.